In My Darkest Hour: Critical reception

 Adrien Begrand of MSN Music, said the song is one of Dave Mustaine's "...greatest achievements as a songwriter" and that it is "an all-time metal classic."
 Mike Stagno of Sputnikmusic said that the song: "...could be considered a classic" and that it "...represents Dave's finest writing, lyrically and musically".
 Holger Stratmann of Rock Hard, called it an "excellent song".
-Conversely, Matthew Clouse of Osyssey, said it "...is easily the most overrated Megadeth track of all time" but that he "believe(s) it is a good song, but not a great one."

 Music video

 The music video accompanying the song was directed by Penelope Spheeris and featured a trimmed version of the song (from 6:16 to 5:12), intercut with interview footage of the band as well as a live performance of the song.
 The music video was banned from airing on MTV following accusations the lyrics promoted suicide.

 Covers

 In 2012, the Swedish band NonExist, covered the song, with MetalSucks reacting to it unfavorably.

+In 2021 the Chilean band Parasyche performed a Spanish version of the song.